-i) To provide high quality and dependable service through innovation, capacity enhancement and use of technology.

-- ii) To establish and maintain a relationship of trust and ethics with the investors. - iii) To observe highest standard of compliances and transparency. - iv) To always keep 'protection of investors' interest' as goal while providing service.
+- i) To provide high quality and dependable service through innovation, capacity enhancement and use of technology. - ii) To establish and maintain a relationship of trust and ethics with the investors. - iii) To observe highest standard of compliances and transparency. - iv) To always keep 'protection of investors' interest' as goal while providing service. - v) To ensure confidentiality of information shared by investors unless such information is required to be provided in furtherance of discharging legal obligations or investors have provided specific consent to share such information.

-Services provided to Investors
+Services provided to Investors by stock brokers include

-- Execution of trades on behalf of investors. - Issuance of Contract Notes. - Issuance of intimations regarding margin due payments. - Facilitate execution of early pay-in obligation instructions. - Settlement of client's funds. - Intimation of securities held in Client Unpaid Securities Account (CUSA) Account. - Issuance of retention statement of funds. - Risk management systems to mitigate operational and market risk. - Facilitate client profile changes in the system as instructed by the client. - Information sharing with the client w.r.t. exchange circulars. - Redressal of Investor's grievances.
+- I. Execution of trades on behalf of investors. - II.
+Issuance of Contract Notes. - III.
+Issuance of intimations regarding margin due payments. - IV.
+Facilitate execution of early pay-in obligation instructions. - V. Periodic Settlement of client's funds. - VI.
+Issuance of retention statement of funds at the time of settlement. - VII.
+Risk management systems to mitigate operational and market risk. - VIII.
+Facilitate client profile changes in the system as instructed by the client. - IX.
+Information sharing with the client w.r.t. relevant Market Infrastructure Institutions (MII) circulars. - X. Provide a copy of Rights & Obligations document to the client. - XI.
+Communicating Most Important terms and Conditions (MITC) to the client. - XII.
+Redressal of Investor's grievances.